vijaycodercoder/react-chips-autocomplete/README.md

 ## Props

+## CSS Class Names
+textinput
+Description: The input field of the AutoCompleteChips component. chipcontainer
+Description: The container for displaying the chips. chipsubdiv
+Description: The container for each individual chip.

 #### `Data` (Array)

 An array of objects representing the data for autocomplete.
 Each object should have at least a `label` and an `id`.
 Example: